Madhuvana Mysore Royal Cemetery: History

 The history of Madhuvana dates back to the 18th century.
 The name Madhuvana means "land of honey".
 Most of the twenty-five Wadiyar kings who ruled during the Yadu (Wadiyar) dynasty were cremated there.
 When the royals were cremated, they would use sandalwood logs for the pyre.
 Then, the site was covered by a carved structure with architecture similar to a temple with ornate pillars and doors.
 The tombs (Brindavanas) are an example of cross-cultural influence from Islamic and Christian tradition.

 Notable cremations

 Lakshmammanni, the third wife of Immadi Krishnaraja Wadiyar, was one of the first to be cremated at the Madhuvana.
 Maharaja Mummadi Krishnaraja Wadiyar died in 1868 and was cremated there and the tomb is at the entrance.
-Nalwadi Krishnaraja Wadiyar, Yuvaraja Sri Kanteerva Narasimharaja Wadiyar (the ‘Wrestler King’), and their mother Vani Vilasa Sannidana, the dowager queen, all have tombs in the same row.
+Nalwadi Krishnaraja Wadiyar, Yuvaraja Sri Kanteerva Narasimharaja Wadiyar, and their mother Vani Vilasa Sannidana, the dowager queen, all have tombs in the same row.
 The twenty-fifth and final king Jayachamarajendra Wadiyar also was cremated here with his tomb at the entrance.
 In 2013, the cremation of the scion of Mysore royal family Srikantadatta Narasimharaja Wadiyar was performed there.
 The last to be cremated was Vishalakshi Devi, daughter of Sri Jayachamaraja Wadiyar in 2018 during Dasara.